clayettet/campus-AR/README.md

 [![YouTube Video for first version](https://img.youtube.com/vi/IOlbKvy35U4/0.jpg)](https://www.youtube.com/watch?v=IOlbKvy35U4)

 ## Final version
-First version features not included
+Some of the first version features are not included in the video.

 (clic on image below to be redirected on YouTube)